bonitasoft/bonita-doc/md/manage-users.md

 final User user2 = identityAPI.createUser(creator);
 ```

-Now add the user to a Bonita BPM Portal profile.
-A user who does not have a profile cannot log in to Bonita BPM Portal.
+Now add the user to a Bonita Portal profile.
+A user who does not have a profile cannot log in to Bonita Portal.
 ```groovy
 // reference the user in the profile User
 // the user must be now registered in one profile.
 Let's choose the profile user